craigfay/.vim/tips.md

 Use `gd` or `gD` to go to a local declaration of a variable. `gD` always starts from the top of the file.

 Use `:noh` to turn off highlighting until the next search.
+Use `:set hlsearch!` to toggle search highlighting on and off.

 # Quickfix Window